gangiswag/llm-reranker/README.md

 ### Train

-We support three training objectives, Ranking, Generation, and Combined.
-Ranking objective applies learning-to-rank algorithm to output logits of first ranked passage ID, and Generation objective is the same to Causal Langauge Modeling of Permutation Generation.
-Combined corresponds to the novel weighted objective setting in which FIRST was trained on.
+We support three training objectives: Ranking, Generation, and Combined.
+The Ranking objective uses a learning-to-rank algorithm to output the logits for the highest-ranked passage ID.
+The Generation objective follows the principles of Causal Language Modeling, focusing on permutation generation.
+The Combined objective, which we introduce in our paper, is a novel weighted approach that seamlessly integrates both ranking and generation principles, and is the setting applied to FIRST model.

 Training and accelerate configs are at `{REPO_DIR}/bash/run_train.sh` and `{REPO_DIR}/train_configs/accel_config.yaml`, respectively.